 Much of the art — foremost the magnificent world-famous Holy Blood Altar by Tilman Riemenschneider — is furthermore very much Roman Catholic in spirit.

 The interior of the triple nave basilica feels spacious with tall slender columns and many windows.
-The nave is relatively narrow making the only very lightly decorated vaulting appears especially high.
+The nave is relatively narrow, making the only very lightly decorated vaulting appear especially high.

-Upon entry, the eye is immediately drawn to the apse in the east where the high altar rests in front of colorful 17-m high stained-glass windows.
-Many are from around 1400 and illustrate scenes from the life of Mary, Christ, and other biblical events mostly from the New Testament.
+Upon entry, the eye is immediately drawn to the apse in the east where the high altar rests in front of colorful 17-m-high (56 ft) stained-glass windows.
+Many are from around 1400 and illustrate scenes from the life of Mary, Christ, and other biblical events, mostly from the New Testament.

-The Holy Blood Altar is in the western choir — behind the modern organ — and cannot be seen from the entrance or indeed the nave of the church.
+The famous Holy Blood Altar is in the western choir, behind the modern organ.
+It cannot be seen from the entrance or indeed the nave of the church.
 However, it is worth going up the flight of 32 stairs first if that area seems free of tourist groups before proceeding to the front of the church.

 At the center is Christ on the Cross surrounded by four flying angels symbolizing faith, prayer, doubt, and unbelief.
-To the left of the cross is Mary, St James, and Elizabeth while Saints John, Leonhard, and Antonius are on the right.
+To the left of the cross are Mary, St James, and Elizabeth.
+Saints John, Leonhard, and Antonius are on the right.
 St James here, as in many other works in the church, is easily identifiable from the scallop shell pinned to his pilgrim’s hat.

 The paintings on the inside wings: